jephinTJ/Power-BI-Sales-Dashboard/README.md

 ## Final Outcome

+A Power BI Dashboard has been developed to provide insights into sales performance, customer segmentation, regional analysis, and order trends.

 By leveraging the XD Corp Power BI Dashboard, stakeholders can make data-driven decisions to enhance operational efficiency, improve customer satisfaction, and drive sustainable growth across global markets.

 ## Resources